kwabenaOwusu/CPRs-/README.md

 > ##  EXTENDING THE MODEL

-Next model version could include:
+Next model versions could include:
 * Multiple fish species with different behavioural attributes and life-history traits.
 * Complexity should be added to fishing agents to investigate in more detail the effects of cooperative self-governance, which can be achieved with a variety of mechanisms, including monitoring, sanctioning, and reciprocity.